Crown Research Institute: History

+The Minister of Science, Innovation and Technology Judith Collins described these reforms as the "largest reset of New Zealand's science system in more than 30 years."
+The names of the new institutions were announced in May 2025, alongside the announcement of Barry Harris as Chair of the NZIBS, and David Smol as chair of NZIES.

+Mandate and functions

 The Crown Research Institutes Act 1992 states the purpose of a CRI as carrying out research, and that each CRI must do this for the benefit of New Zealand, pursuing excellence in all that it does, abiding by ethical standards and recognising social responsibility; and operating as a good employer.
 A CRI must do these things whilst remaining financially viable.
 The technical definition of financial viability changes from time to time, but As of 2007 focused on return on equity.
 The State does not expect CRIs to maximise profit, but simply to cover the costs of capital.
 This formula aims to ensure appropriate commercial disciplines whilst fulfilling scientific purposes.

 The State charges CRIs with promoting the transfer and dissemination of research, science and technology.
 In other words, they have the role of "making a difference" with the research they produce.
 They do this via strategic, long-term relationships with sectors (the CRI Act set up most of the CRIs with a sector-orientation), to support, sustain, challenge and develop existing sectors and also to lead development of new sectors.

 Governance and administration

+CRIs were originally governed under a standalone Act, the Crown Research Institutes Act 1992.
+In 2004, as part of a wider reform of government entities, they were brought under the Crown Entities Act 2004 as a type of crown-entity company.